 Michael Hillard Ph.D.

-- B.A.
-Social Thought and Political Economy University of Massachusetts, Amherst 1980
+- BA in Social Thought and Political Economy, University of Massachusetts at Amherst, 1980